Sidi Touré

 Sidi Touré (born 1959, Gao, Mali) is a singer/songwriter from Bamako, Mali.
 His music is a type of songhaï blues.
 He started his career in the Sonhaï Stars, a regional orchestra.
 In 1984 he won the award of best singer with a song of his own hand at a Mali National Biennale.
 He won the same prize again in 1986.
 In 1992 he collaborated with Kassemady Diabaté.

-Outside Mali, Sidi Touré is mainly known for his appearance in Vincent Moon's Take-Away Show series of videos.
-Moon filmed the Malian musician on location in Mali.